MissStrong/ICS4U/Unit 1/Note 3 - Data Types.md

 int height = 10;  // declaration and assignment combined
 ```

-If you declare a non-local variable or constant but do not assign a value to it, it will be assigned the data type's default value.
+If we declare a non-local variable or constant but do not assign a value to it, it will be assigned the data type's default value.

-If you would like to declare more than one variable or constant of the same data type, you may combine them all onto one line.
+If we would like to declare more than one variable or constant of the same data type, we may combine them all onto one line.

 For example, these two pieces of code accomplish essentially the same thing.